-However, to achieve this, a common standard must be set first (also in the case of an APIapproach to interoperability) and used by different providers of messaging services for keyhttps://signal.org/blog/signal-inside-and-out/ https://signal.org/blog/signal-inside-and-out/ 77https://www.whatsapp.com/security/WhatsApp-Security-Whitepaper.pdf exchange and encryption.
+However, to achieve this, common solutions (also in the case of an API-approach to interoperability) must be used by different providers of messaging services for key-exchange and encryption.
 As already explained, the use of bridges run by third parties to make communication of end users among different messaging services possible, is generally not compatible with end-to-end encryption.